[Those who sow in tears]

 He Makes me Cry!

-I’m actually getting a little tired of crying. (lol) Even tears of joy seem to be some how be mingled with pain; It’s like the two meet somewhere in the middle.
+I’m actually getting a little tired of crying. (lol) Even tears of joy seem to be mingled with sorrow; It’s like the two meet somewhere in the middle.
 I’ll be glad for the day when He wipes all of my tears away, but until then I take comfort that my tears aren’t wasted.
 Only God can promise that and only God can reap a harvest from something so unthinkable as things like strife and sorrow.

 We want to believe that our own wisdom knows better and that our comfort and happiness is much more important, however, that’s just not true.
 It’s only when we’ve been made uncomfortable that we can truly see things most clearly.
 It’s only when we’ve been put through the paces and tasted life’s hardships and sorrows that we can gain a new perspective.
 Joy is wonderful and there will be plenty of it up ahead, but here and now—pain is one of our teachers.